the-teacher/the_sortable_tree/README.md

 * Development env
 * 584 elements
-* 3 levels deep - rendered by 50 sec.
+* 3 levels deep

+Rendered by 50 sec.

 I think it is good result.